Idaho governor signs bill banning abortions after fetal heartbeat detected

 The law could effectively make most abortions illegal in the Republican-led state as many women don’t realize they’re even pregnant before they’re six weeks along.
 But the law has a "trigger" provision, meaning it won’t go into effect until a similar law is upheld by a federal appeals court.

-It also makes exceptions for medical emergencies and rape and incest if the women can provide a police report.
+It also makes exceptions for medical emergencies and rape and incest if women can provide a police report.
 Critics say the rape and incest exception would likely be difficult for some women to meet since Idaho law prevents the release of police reports in active investigations and many women don't immediately report assaults.

-"Idaho is a state that values the most innocent of all lives – the lives of babies," Little said in a statement.
+"Idaho is a state that values the most innocent of all lives – the lives of babies," Little said in a statement Tuesday.
 "We should never relent in our efforts to protect the lives of the preborn.
 Hundreds and hundreds of babies lose their lives every year in Idaho due to abortion, an absolute tragedy.
 I appreciate Idaho lawmakers for continuing to protect lives by passing this important legislation, and I am proud to sign the bill into law today."

 OKLAHOMA GOV. KEVIN STITT SIGNS, HEARTBEAT BILL, CREATES 2ND AMENDMENT SANCTUARY AND MORE IN BUSY WEEK